-A contract may contain a contractual indemnity as to the payment of costs in the event that a dispute arises between the parties.
-This causes a tension as to which rules apply and costs claimed under contractual indemnity clauses have been challenged in a number of cases.
+The courts’ discretion when dealing with costs may be impacted where a contract between the parties contains a contractual indemnity as to the payment of costs in the event that a dispute arises between the parties.
+Such a contractual indemnity causes a tension as to which costs rules apply and as a consequence the costs claimed under contractual indemnity clauses are frequently challenged in the courts.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.